A pedagogical history of compactness: Nets and Filters

-So the definition for net is simply the definition for sequence with $N$ replaced by the notion of a directed set.
+So the definition of a net is simply the definition of a sequence with $\mathbb{N}$ replaced by the notion of a directed set.
 From now on, $D$ will stand for a directed set with the relation $\succ$ as defined above.

 \begin{dfn} A net (denoted $\{x_d\}_{d \in D}$ or simply $\{x_d\}$) is a function which assigns to each element $d$ of a directed set $D$ a functional value $x_d$ in a set $X$. \end{dfn}